Celebrating the Power of Dreams

 Team Format: Learners in the team format complete the three required courses together in a virtual classroom.
 For each core course, this entails reading the assigned texts, spending an hour per week online adding to the team conversation, and writing and posting a minimum of one paper for other team members to comment on.

 Independent Study Format: Learners in the independent study format download a syllabus, complete the assigned reading, and write three essays for each course.
 Elective courses and the practicum are planned with the Certificate directors.

-Meetings: Students are required to attend at least one of the Dream Studies Certificate meetings, which are held in conjunction with Residential Conferences for the School of Psychology & Interdisciplinary Inquiry.
+Meetings: Students are required to attend at least one of the Dream Studies Certificate meetings, which are held in conjunction with Residential Conferences for the Department of Humanistic and Clinical Psychology.
 The Dream Studies Certificate meetings will include a number of short presentations by students and faculty, including featured presentations by Certificate graduates.
 There will be no cost for the meeting but non-degree students will be responsible for transportation, lodging, meals, and any other expenses.
 Arrangements may also be made to complete meeting requirements with faculty via Skype or other video-conferencing platforms.

 For more information on this or other Certificate programs, please complete the form on the right.
 You may check multiple options.

 To enroll in this Certificate program as a non-degree student, go to Apply Online and select the desired Certificate option.
 This Certificate program is available to current Saybrook degree students in certain programs as part of, or in addition to, their regular degree program curricula.
 Please contact Admissions or your faculty advisor/mentor about enrolling.